-The General Scholarship Application can be obtained from the Financial Aid Office (Parks Student Union Building, 3rd Floor, 425-388-9280).
-EvCC scholarship deadlines are typically in May.
+The General Scholarship Application can be obtained from the On Campus Scholarships page of the EvCC website.
+EvCC scholarship deadlines are typically in late April/early May.
 We also have information on free scholarship Internet search sites.
 Many private scholarship searches charge a fee to provide lists of sources of financial assistance for which you may apply.

 If you decide to use one of these services, you may check its reputation by contacting the Better Business Bureau or state attorney general's office.

 EvCC participates in the Direct Loan Program.
 Student Loans are financial obligations that must be repaid and are awarded on request to students who demonstrate financial need and are attending at least 6 credits of classes (half-time enrollment).
 More about loans.